 Step Six: Paperwork

-Whatever your decision about professionals, it is time to begin collecting documents: birth certificates, marriage licenses, tax returns and financial statements.
-Make appointments for physicals, as you’ll need proof of fitness to parent and a valid TB test.
+Whatever your decision about professionals, it is time to begin collecting documents.
+Gather together all of your legal documents and vaccinations.
 You’ll need to be fingerprinted and prove that you have no serious criminal record.

 Step Seven: The Home Study

-If you’re going with an agency, they will arrange your home study.
-Independent adopters will need to find someone to conduct this, and your attorney may have recommendations.
+If you’re planning on working with an agency, you may be able to schedule your home study with them.
+Independent adopters will need to find someone to conduct this, and your attorney could have some insight.
 Whoever you have, they will add to the above list with more necessary documents and duties.

 Step Eight: Networking